mindspore-ai/docs/docs/lite/docs/source_en/train/converter_train.md

 CONVERT RESULT SUCCESS:0
 ```

-This indicates that the MindSpore model is successfully converted to a MindSpore end-side model and a new file `my_model.ms` is generated.
+This indicates that the MindSpore model is successfully converted to a MindSpore Lite end-side model and a new file `my_model.ms` is generated.
 If the output of conversion failure is as follows:

 ```text
 CONVERT RESULT FAILED: